MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - All tests occurred on regular schedules.
 - Auditing cycles varied from monthly to biennially.
 - Segment counts were either one, two, four, ten, or fifty (corresponding to annual, semi-annual, quarterly, monthly, or weekly audits).
-- Segments were chosen either systematically (the first quarter of the collection, the second quarter of the collection, etc.) or by uniform random selection with replacement.
+- Segments were chosen either systematically (the first quarter of the collection, the second quarter of the collection, etc.) or by uniform random selection, with replacement, of part of the collection.

 ---

 # Observations

-## large vs small collections (words)
+## Large vs Small Collections

+The simulations were done with a fixed collection size of 10,000 documents in a collection.
+All the statistics we report are stated as percentage of the documents lost.
+These proportions can be scaled to different collection sizes by linear extrapolation.

-## large vs small documents (picture)
+## Large vs Small Documents

+Most of the simulations were done with documents of a fixed size.
+Because document sizes may vary over a wide range depending on content, format, compression, etc., we ran additional tests over a wide range of document sizes.
+Results matched expectations based on the Poisson distribution, that document size and error rate (i.e., sector lifetime) vary inversely.
+Increasing document size by a factor of N and decreasing the error rate by the same factor of N (or, equivalently, increasing the sector lifetime by the same factor of N) result in the same distribution of errors and therefore the same document losses.

+The table in Exhibit XX shows the results of tests over a wide range of document sizes, from 5MB to 5,000MB, and a comparable range of sector lifetimes, from 2E6 to 10E9 hours.

-## large vs small storage structures (words)
+## Large vs Small Storage Structures

+Storage servers will store documents on storage arrays of varying size, depending on disk size, RAID or erasure coding level, and other administrative factors.
+We ran tests on storage structures varying in size by a factor of 10 and found no differences in document losses.

+One minor note: using very large storage structures with small documents result in storage extents that are sparsely populated.
+This reduces the efficiency of the simulation programs, because many of the simulated "cosmic ray" errors striking the disks land in unoccupied areas that do not affect any documents.

-## total auditing is essential (picture)
+## Total Auditing is Essential

 - *Observation*: Total auditing of the collection is highly effective at reducing document losses.
+Without auditing and its attendant repair of damaged documents, minor errors will cause a stored collection to continue to decline over time with no barrier to extinction.
+No number of redundant copies without auditing, certainly no *reasonable* number, will prevent significant document losses over a long period.
+In addition, shocks to the system may cause servers to fail, thus reducing the actual number of active copies of a collection and accelerating further deterioration.

+Exhibit XX shows unaudited document losses over long periods with large numbers of redundant copies.

+However, even a modest regimen of auditing and repair can minimize damage to a collection, across a huge range of server quality, long periods of time, and unpredictable adverse shock conditions.

 - *Observation*: The effectiveness of auditing is robust across a wide spectrum of storage quality (i.e., document error rates) and short term variations in storage quality.

+Exhibit XX shows how annual total auditing of a small number of copies can keep a collection healthy across a very wide range of server quality.

-- However, auditing strategies are not robust to associated failures that compromise multiple servers over short periods.
+- However, auditing strategies may not be robust to severe associated failures that compromise multiple servers over short periods.
 Associated server failures -- whether due to disasters, economic downturns, clerical errors, or lack of independence of servers -- can remove more than one server from service between audit cycles.
 This reduces the number of active replications of the collection, leaving the collection more vulnerable to minor errors until it is repaired by auditing.

-## other types of auditing (words)
+If severe shock conditions are anticipated, it may be necessary to increase slightly the number of redundant copies or the frequency of auditing of the collection.

+## Other Types Of Auditing

 - *Observation*: Random auditing, where segment contents are selected with replacement, is less effective than total auditing or, equivalently, segmented auditing *without* replacement.
 Selection of documents randomly *with replacement* will inevitably miss some documents entirely while sampling others more often than needed.

-## segmented total auditing slightly better (words)
+Exhibit XX shows the higher loss rates for collections audited randomly with replacement as opposed to total auditing.

+## Segmented Total Auditing Slightly Better

-- *Observation*: Auditing in multiple segments is very slightly more effective than auditing the entire collection as one segment with the same cyclic frequency; e.g., auditing a quarter of the collection each quarter is slightly more effective than a single annual audit of the whole collection.
+- *Observation*: Total auditing in multiple segments is slightly more effective than auditing the entire collection as one segment with the same cyclic frequency; e.g., auditing a quarter of the collection each quarter is slightly more effective than a single annual audit of the whole collection.

-> We note also that auditing in a number of segments has two additional advantages:
+> Note that auditing in a number of segments has two additional advantages:
     1. It spreads the bandwidth requirements for auditing throughout the audit cycle.
 This can reduce recurring (monthly, quarterly) egress charges for large audits.
     1. It can find a dead server more quickly.
 A dead server can be detected only during auditing when a document repair fails.
 Since all servers are examined quarterly, for instance, rather than annually, documents are exposed less to permanent loss.

 - *Observation*: Across a wide range of document error rates, increasing auditing frequency beyond a certain point shows little improvement.

-## auditing robust across a wide range of quality (picture)

-## finding dead servers (words)

-## sampling without replacement (segmented) and with replacement (random)
+Segmented auditing with multiple segments per audit cycle can be advantageous, but returns may diminish with excessive frequency.
+For example, in most environments, annual total auditing in four segments (quarterly) improves loss rates over one segment (annually).
+However, the further improvement from monthly or weekly audit segments is minimal.

 ---

 # Recommendations

+TBS

-## For collection owner
+## For the Collection Owner

-- Use at least 5 copies (section ## How many copies do you need if ...)
+- Maintain at least 5 copies of the document collection.
-- Use systematic quarterly auditing (section ## How many copies do you need if ..., section ## correlated failures)
+- Use systematic quarterly auditing, that is, audit the entire collection annually, but perform the audit in four segments per year.
+- Use compression, with known algorithms, wherever possible on all documents.
-- Do not trust MTBF and other similar measures
+- Do not trust MTBF and other similar measures stated by anyone.
+Choose a strategy to protect your collection over a very wide range of storage quality and adverse future conditions.

-- Use compression, with known algorithms
+[Remaining questions]
 - What can we say about document size?
 - What can we say about collection size?
 (E.g. twitter corpus) Error rates matter either if collection is big or long-term?
 - What can we say about encryption?
-- What can we say about increasing replicas in the face of particular correlated threats?
+- What can we say about increasing replication in the face of particular correlated threats?

+TBS

 ## For digital preservation commons

+- Share experience on error rates discovered in auditing, across vendors, numbers of copies, auditing frequency, etc.
+- Share experience information on the reliability of cloud storage vendors.
+- Share information on experience of correlated failures, exogenous and endogenous.
-- Develop standards
+- Develop standards to improve efficiency and reduce costs.
-    1.	with cloud vendors for cryptographic auditing that reduces data egress
+    1. Develop agreements with cloud vendors for cryptographic auditing that reduces data egress.
-    2. Reporting of failure rates
+    2. Develop standards for reporting failure rates.

-- Sharing reliability of cloud vendors
-- Sharing information on correlated failures?
+TBS

 - Parallel between strategy of less-reliability + more auditing with original RAID (inexpensive disks); RAM error correction; FAST array of Wimpy Nodes; Google hardware-failure tolerant hadoop architecture

 ---

-# supplemental material
+# Supplemental Material

+ALL TBS

 - details of model
 - simplifying assumptions and scaling, Poisson IID, metric years, partitioning of simulations, non-repairable documents